ebrym/SparkifyCapstoneProject/README.md

 Machine learning pipeline for our task consists of the following steps:
 1. Split dataset into train, test, and validation.
-2. Create dummy columns out of categorical columns ‘gender’, ‘last_level’, and ‘last_state’.
+2. Create dummy columns out of categorical columns e.g. ‘gender’, ‘last_level’, and ‘last_state’.
 When using pyspark machine learning library sparkml, this step actually consists of two parts: indexing categorical column and encoding it.
 3. Create a feature vector.
 4. Train the classifier.
 The Random Forest Classifier was chosen from the set of other models (Logistic Regression, Gradient-boosted Tree, Naive Bayes) because it demonstrated the best performance in terms of the F1 score (81%).